PerceusAdalian/Ouroboros/README.md

 The Echo system emerged from a design goal: "infinite unique loot without hand-crafting 10,000 items."
 The config-driven approach (`echo_config.yml`) means the design team can tweak drop rates, modifier chances, and stat ceilings mid-season without a code push.
 During playtesting, the team discovered that certain material/binding combinations (e.g., String + Netherite) created degenerate playstyles.
 The binding multipliers were then tuned to trade-off speed for durability, forcing meaningful loadout choices.

-The special abilities registry showcases the system's flexibility: abilities like `PhotonCannon`, `LuminasRadiance`, and `SpatialRend` are named after Echo themes (light, preservation, spatial distortion), letting designers create thematic weapon combos and end-game progression paths.
+The special abilities registry showcases the system's flexibility: abilities like `PhotonCannon`, `LuminasRadiance`, and `SpatialRend` are named after Echo themes (light, preservation, spatial distortion), leading to the development of thematic weapon combos and end-game progression paths.

 #### Player Experience

-A player defeats a mob and receives an Echo sword: *"Flamelash" (Rarity 3, Iron + Pelt, 25 base damage, 3 modifier slots with Burning aura and 15% lifesteal*.
-They equip it and immediately notice the attack speed differs from their starter weapon.
-As they level Strength, the weapon's damage scales upward.
-Later, they find a Rarity 5 Golden Crossbow with a PhotonCannon ability—high crit, low durability, risky but rewarding.
-Swapping weapons mid-run becomes a strategic choice, and every drop feels potentially valuable because stat ranges are wide and modifiers create emergent playstyles.
+A player defeats a mob to obtain a "Creation Catalyst".
+This is a core component for the entire procedural generation system.
+The player has two options:
+1. To craft a weapon.
+2. Or craft an Armor piece.
+The player will naturally come across Materia that can be synthesized and refined into 1-5 rarities, while special case instances for Catalysts and Materia only obtainable through certain criteria (Custom Mob Event, Level Ranges, World Conditions, etc).
+Scrap Materia is obtained through failed attempts to refine Materia, or by intentionally scrapping old Echoes.
+Either way, this Materia is crucial for crafting certain components, or by purchasing items in the Player Nexus Shop (Ouroboros Branch).
+The cycle is as follows: Kill Mobs to gain XP + Catalysts -> Obtain/Refine Materia -> Craft Stronger Weapons/Armor -> Repeat.
 ---

 ### 🔮 **Legends of Lumina (LoL Branch)**